bgolab/JustPicoBasic/examples/automated/readme.txt

-AUTOMATED TESTS (executed in Windows environment)
+AUTOMATED TESTS (executed in Windows environment) for v1.1 version